sanskrit/learnsanskrit.org/content/guide/compounds/the-compound-system.md

 }

-A {s bahuvrIhi} and a {s tatpuruSa} are very similar.
+The {s bahuvrIhi} and the {s tatpuruSa} are sometimes difficult to tell apart.
 But a {s bahuvrIhi} is an adjective.
 For example, a {s bahuvrIhi} might describe a {em masculine} noun, but its second word might come from a {em feminine} noun.
 This happens in the example below:

 {ex